About the 6 Day Ethiopia Fly in Safari

 You’ll visit to Ras Gimb Palace Museum and the Debre Birhan Selassie church.
 They have the most famous ceiling in Ethiopia.
 Today you’ll spend the night in Gondar at Taye Hotel.

 You will wake up to an early breakfast before departure on this Ethiopia fly in safari.
 You will be flying early morning at 0745hrs to Axum.

 Our guide will meet you on arrival at Axum.
 Enjoy the transfer to your Axum hotel.
 You will spend the day visiting the sites of Axum.
 This includes the famous obelisks.
 One was recently erected after being returned from Italy.

-There is the archeological museum and the Queen of Sheba’s Bath.
+There is the archaeological museum and the Queen of Sheba’s Bath.
 The latter supplies water to Axum year-round.
-You’ll also visit Ezana’s enscription, King Kaleb’s tomb and King Bazen’s tomb.
+You’ll also visit Ezana’s inscription, King Kaleb’s tomb and King Bazen’s tomb.
 You cannot finish the royalty visit without the Queen of Sheba’s Palace.

 In Axum you can also visit the St. Mary of Zion church.
 This is where the Ark of the Covenant is kept.
 It is only men who are allowed to enter the old church.

 Unfortunately, you are not allowed to enter the chapel where the Ark is kept.
 This is a preserve one specially chosen guardian monk.
 Your overnight will be at in Axum at Sabean International Hotel.

 Obelisks of Axum